-Recent media reports only confirm what anyone looking for storage in Warwickshire already knows – the demand for self storage is growing and there are no signs are a slow down, despite the economic climate.
+Recent media reports only confirm what anyone looking for storage in Warwickshire already knows – the demand for self-storage is growing and there are no signs is a slowdown, despite the economic climate.

 According to the UK Self Storage Association, private individuals store for 27 weeks on average – with this period continue to grow.
 In fact, there are lots of stories of people never returning to their goods at all; although storage in Warwickshire and the rest of the UK will often provide 24/7 access so there is no lack of accessibility.
 Perhaps it’s the enhanced security that assures people that the items are safe at all times.

 Of course, there are many reasons why many people don’t use self-storage.
 In a survey of UK households by Access Self Storage – quoted in a recent BBC online article – 90% of respondents reported an inability to part with treasured possessions, and this may be one of the factors involved.

 Whatever the reasons, growth in local private users searching for storage Warwickshire continues.